This tool was rolled out in batches to users. It ought to appear for everyone now.

 Click this link in your browser (https://www.facebook.com/off_facebook_activity/), log in, and you’ll see this page.
 Or, in the Facebook app, go to Settings, scroll down to “Your Facebook Information” and tap “Off-Facebook Activity.”

 The easiest step to take is clicking “Clear History.”
 That deletes the data collected in the last 180 days.
 Facebook would love it if that’s all you did.
-However, read the next section before you do that.
+I think that’s why it’s right up front and gives you the feeling that’s all you need to do.
+Nope.

 Manage Future Off-Facebook Activity